achmelev/lilac/trunk/docs/web/markdowns/reference.markdown

 **Parameters:**

 _instance_ - the object to which the field to set belongs.
 This parameter is omitted if the field is static.
-_field reference_ - the field reference or a local field name which specfies the field to to set.
+_field reference_ - the field reference or a local field name which specfies the field to set.
 _value_ - value to which the field should be set.

 **Returns:**